ianjsikes/react-native-storybook-example/README.md

 # React Native Storybook Example

 This is example react-native-storybook project.
-It is running React native (0.38, but it could be any version).
+It is running React native 0.44.
 What is special about this example is that it allows you to host your storybook to server and let them connect to it through apps installed in their phones.